-- a.
-Buildings and site plans are to be designed to enhance the pedestrian environment and foster a walkable built environment. - b.
-Reasonable pedestrian connections are to be within the Subdistricts and to the adjacent zones, including a trail head access to Lone Tree Hill, Belmont Conservation Land. - c.
-Benches to be provided at convenient locations throughout the Subdistricts and along Olmsted Drive. - d.
-The provision of parking shall take into consideration the extent to which the design maximizes pedestrian flow within the development
+- a) Buildings and site plans should be designed to enhance the pedestrian environment and foster a walkable built environment. - Reasonable pedestrian connections should be provided within the Subdistricts and to the adjacent zones, including a trail head access to Lone Tree Hill, Belmont Conservation Land. - c) Benches should be provided at convenient locations throughout the Subdistricts and along Olmsted Drive. - d) The provision of parking should take into consideration the extent to which the design maximizes pedestrian flow within the development - e) Underground parking is strongly encouraged in Subdistrict B. - f) Parking Structures.

-- e.
-Underground parking is strongly encouraged in Subdistrict B. - f.
-Parking Structures.
+The following design guidelines should be considered for projects containing structured parking:

-The following design guidelines shall be considered for projects containing structured parking:
+1. Compatibility with the proposed building(s) and surrounding neighborhood with regard to architecture, size, scale, and intensity and mass;

-- i.
-Compatibility with the proposed building(s) and surrounding neighborhood with regard to architecture, size, scale, and intensity and mass; - ii.
-Access points whenever possible should be on the secondary or side streets, or accessed via a side driveway, versus the primary street frontage; - iii.
-Ingress/egress points shall be designed to ensure adequate emergency vehicle access to the parking structure; - iv.
-Exterior landscaping shall be provided to screen the structure and mechanical equipment from within each Subdistrict and from Zone 2, the McLean campus and Lone Tree Hill, Belmont Conservation Land; - v.
-Entire sides or substantial lengths of the parking structure walls shall not be open without suitable fenestration.
-Design will attempt to, where reasonably feasible, to avoid long runs of openings that do not conform to or replicate window patterns consistent with the primary building; and - vi.
-Architectural articulation shall be on all sides of the parking structure and of materials compatible with the primary building.
+- 2. Access points whenever possible should be on the secondary or side streets, or accessed via a side driveway, versus the primary street frontage; - 3.
+Exterior landscaping should be provided to screen the structure and mechanical equipment from within each Subdistrict and from Zone 2, the McLean Hospital Campus, and Lone Tree Hill; - 4.
+Entire sides or substantial lengths of the parking structure walls should not be open without suitable fenestration.
+Design should avoid long runs of openings that do not conform to or replicate window patterns consistent with the primary building; and - 5.
+Architectural articulation should be on all sides of the parking structure and of materials compatible with the primary building. - 6.
+Electric vehicle (EV) charging connectivity and stations should be provided in the garages of each Subdistrict. - i.
+In Subdistrict A all required connectivity infrastructure for a parking space should be EV-ready for one space at each residential unit.
+EV-ready is defined as providing capacity and space for a 50A breaker in the main house panel and outline in construction documents for charging station location.
+Conduit for future connectivity should be provided from the main house panel to the Garage. - ii.
+In Subdistrict B EV charging stations should be provided for at least 10% of all common parking spaces.

-6H7.4 Landscaping and Site Improvements
+6B.5.4 Landscaping and Site Improvements